New study: Exercises for Memory Care (Seniors 2023 Update)

 It is well-known that exercise is good for you.
+Finding the best exercises for memory can take a lot of searching, so we compiled the study findings for you.
 While most may believe the benefits are mostly physical, recent studies have revealed that senior fitness can do more than give you strong muscles or a shapely figure.
 In fact, it may be a critical part of healthy aging, improved brain function and good memory.
 This discovery could have significant impact for seniors, who may care more about staying sharp than they do about social security and physical well-being.

 According to a recent study by the Center for BrainHealth at the University of Texas at Dallas, memory can be improved and restored by doing just one hour of exercise three times per week.
 For senior memory care, the latest findings could be seen as a call to get moving.

 “Science has shown that aging decreases mental efficiency, and memory decline is the No. 1 cognitive complaint of older adults,” said Sandra Chapman, the Center for BrainHealth’s founder and chief director and lead author of the report.
 “This research shows the tremendous benefit of aerobic exercise on a person’s memory and demonstrates that aerobic exercise can reduce both the biological and cognitive consequences of aging.”

 The study examined two different groups of seniors between the ages of 57 and 75 for 12 weeks.
 They were divided by those who were sedentary and those who did aerobic exercise three times per week for one hour.
 Unsurprisingly, those in the exercise group had better brain flow and improved memory.
 In addition, they showed better blood flow in the part of the brain that is affected by Alzheimer’s disease, meaning that exercise can reduce your risk of the illness.